 We were one big blank slate.

-We did know we wanted to honor this big moment in our story and a city hall elopement seemed underwhelming and frankly, depressing.
-After multiple conversations, we realized that more than anything, we wanted to enjoy a special day and create memories of our commitment that we could share with our future children.
+We did know we wanted to honor this big moment in our story and a courthouse elopement seemed underwhelming and frankly, depressing.
+After multiple conversations, we realized that more than anything, we wanted to enjoy a special day and create memories of our commitment that we could share with our future children, if we were lucky to have them.
 Understanding those desires solved all of our indecision.

 *(My husband claims that early in our relationship, after some (lots of) wine, I told him that my perfect wedding ceremony would involve Mariah Carey, in person.
 I deny that.
 Maybe.)